menzenski/Razmetka/README.md

 The `Razmetka` package requires NLTK 3.0+.

+## TODOs

+* Use `with nltk.compat.TemporaryDirectory() as tempdir:` for storing the properties files and training files generated when using the Stanford NLP POS tagger.

 ## Support

 This Python package is being written to support the work of the **Annotating Turki Manuscripts Online** project (Principal Investigators: Arienne M. Dwyer and C.M.
 Sperberg-McQueen), sponsored by the